Text by Laura Netz

 Creating Opens Doors with the AI Artitive app

-At Salon des Refusés for first time Manet exhibited his painting Le Déjeuner sur l’herbe, an artwork described by art historians as one of the most paradigmatic from the modern era.
-Paradigmatic, because altogether with Manet’s other works, such as the Olympia (1863) and The Execution of Emperor Maximilian (1868–69), represented a change of epoch, from Romanticism to Modernity contributing to new values and renewed aspect in techniques and ways to express the society in which the modern artists were involved.
-Le dejeuner was rejected by the Salon jury in 1863, but it is one of the most beautiful, critical and essential works in the art history.
+At Salon des Refusés, for the first time, Manet exhibited his painting Le Déjeuner sur l’herbe, an artwork described by art historians as one of the most paradigmatic from the modern era.
+Paradigmatic, because altogether with Manet’s other works, such as the Olympia (1863) and The Execution of Emperor Maximilian (1868–69), represented a change of epoch, from Romanticism to Modernity contributing to new values and renewed aspects in techniques and ways to express the society in which the modern artists were involved.
+Le dejeuner was rejected by the Salon jury in 1863, but it is one of the most beautiful, critical and essential works in art history.

 Patrice Olivier Acardy’s works represent life: all phenomena (growth, metabolism, reproduction) presented by organisms, animals or plants, from birth to death.
 Furthermore, the artist takes opportunities for immersion and interaction offered by the technology.
 Thanks to digital machines and AI, his works come to life, and the artist uses the definition of artificial imagination to refer to these works.
 Patrice Olivier Acardy works as well with generative works that are never two seconds the same and are also related to unlimited life.

-Moreover, the artist appeal for aesthetics of complexity.
+Moreover, the artist appeal to the aesthetics of complexity.
 Using fractals, an imaginary poetic-scientific is developed.
-Keeping in mind the spirit of play and experimentation, new hybrid forms are created.
+New hybrid forms are created considering the spirit of play and experimentation.
 The combinations are infinite.
-Each image is unique and beautiful, allowing us an exploration for a better world, for the Man of tomorrow, for his place in the universe and life elsewhere, and also questioning also about Promethean.
+Each image is unique and beautiful, allowing us to explore a better world, for the Man of tomorrow, for his place in the universe and life elsewhere, and also question Promethean.
 Visually it is demonstrated the existence of new forms of life, textures, materials, energies, technologies, and unknown but existing imaginary poetic fractalised.